-If you receive a hedgerow Retention Notice, the Planning Authority has decided that your hedgerow is ‘important' in accordance with the Criteria as specified within the Regulations.
+If you receive a Hedgerow Retention Notice, the planning authority has decided that your hedgerow is ‘important' in accordance with the criteria as specified in the Regulations.
 It means that you cannot remove the hedge or any part of the hedge in question.
-The hedgerow retention notice and thus the prohibition are not time limited.
+The Hedgerow Retention Notice and thus the prohibition are not time limited.
 They last until such time as:

-Yes, if you are aggrieved by the Planning Authority's decision to issue a Hedgerow Retention Notice you can appeal to the Planning Inspectorate within 28 days of receiving the hedgerow retention Notice from us.
-Details of the Appeal process will be contained within the Retention Notice.
-The Planning Inspectorate may allow, vary the decision or dismiss the appeal.
+Yes, if you are aggrieved by the planning authority's decision to issue a Hedgerow Retention Notice, you can appeal to the Planning Inspectorate within 28 days of receiving the Hedgerow Retention Notice from us.
+Details of the appeal process will be contained within the Retention Notice.
+The Planning Inspectorate may allow the appeal, vary the decision or dismiss the appeal.

-If you get consent for the works, then this consent will be valid for 2 years from the date on the Planning Authority's Hedgerow Removal Notice.
+If you get consent for the works to remove a hedgerow, then this consent will be valid for two years from the date on the planning authority's Hedgerow Removal Notice.

-You may receive a hedgerow Replacement Notice if you have removed a hedgerow in contravention of the Regulations, in other words, removed without consent.
-This notice will require you to plant a replacement hedgerow to a certain specification and within a specified time-scale.
+You may receive a Hedgerow Replacement Notice if you have removed a hedgerow in contravention of the regulations - in other words, removed it without consent.
+This notice will require you to plant a replacement hedgerow to a certain specification and within a specified timescale.
 It will also require you to undertake maintenance of the hedgerow to ensure successful establishment.

-If you are going to work on a hedgerow whether it is for removal, coppicing, laying or trimming there are other legal constraints other than the hedgerow regulations which you will need to take into consideration.
-These are:
+If you are going to work on a hedgerow - whether it is for removal, coppicing, laying or trimming - there are legal constraints other than the Hedgerows Regulations you need to take into consideration.

-Offences under the Wildlife & Countryside Act are investigated by the Police Force.
+Offences under the Wildlife and Countryside Act are investigated by the police.

-If you are felling more than 5m? of timber in a quarter calendar year (these trees may be within hedgerows, fields, woods but not gardens), then you may require a Forestry Commission Felling Licence.
+If you are felling more than 5m of timber in a quarter calendar year (these trees may be within hedgerows, fields and woods, but not gardens), then you may require a Forestry Commission Felling Licence.

 A hedgerow may be on land designated as a Site of Special Scientific Interest (SSSI).

-If the hedgerow is within a SSSI, you will need to seek consent from Natural England for written consent before undertaking any work.
+If the hedgerow is within a SSSI, you will need to contact Natural England to seek written consent before undertaking any work.

-You should seek legal advice relating to Inclosure Act prior to removing a hedgerow.
+You should seek legal advice relating to Inclosure Acts before removing a hedgerow.

-Land and property can be subject to covenants or other restrictions and details can be found in the title deeds of a property or perhaps in the conditions of a lease.
-It may therefore be necessary to obtain consent from a third party as well as the Local Authority/Forestry Commission/Natural England etc. prior to undertaking works to trees or hedgerows.
+Land and property can be subject to covenants or other restrictions; details can be found in the title deeds of a property or perhaps in the conditions of a lease.
+It may therefore be necessary to obtain consent from a third party as well as the Local Authority / Forestry Commission / Natural England etc. before undertaking works to trees or hedgerows.

 You should seek legal advice relating to restrictive covenants.

 Some planning permissions may require the retention of hedgerows on a development site and to remove them would be in breach of the planning consent.
-You should check that there are no restrictions on your development site prior to the removal of a hedgerow.
-Contact firstname.lastname@example.org
+You should check that there are no restrictions on your development site before the removal of a hedgerow.